 Dietitians continue to disparage claims that non-sugar sweeteners offer health benefits but in fact, some studies suggest quite the opposite – these additives can be potentially detrimental to health and wellness goals.

-Even with a proliferation of negative headlines regarding sugar substitutes, a new study is projecting unexpected growth for the market globally.
+Even with a proliferation of negative headlines regarding sugar substitutes, a study is projecting unexpected growth for the market globally.

-In 2017 the Global Non-Sugar Sweeteners market accounted for $10.25 billion and it’s expected to reach $13.85 billion by 2026, growing at a compound annual growth rate (CAGR) of 3.4 percent, according to the new report.
+In 2017 the Global Non-Sugar Sweeteners market accounted for $10.25 billion and it’s expected to reach $13.85 billion by 2026, growing at a compound annual growth rate (CAGR) of 3.4 percent, according to the report.
 The “Non-Sugar Sweeteners – Global Market Outlook (2017-2026)” report by Research and Markets provides an analysis of the market drivers and restraints, helping to define the trajectory for the industry.

 Many sugar substitutes approved for use in food are artificially-synthesized compounds, like Aspartame, one of the most popular artificial sweeteners available.
 These non-sugar sweeteners are typically used in diet and low-calorie food and beverages.
 By geography, North America is predicted as being a leader for market growth.